decode-data/decode-data.github.io/docs/index.md

 Decoders can deployed programmatically across hundreds of data sources in just a few lines of code.
 No configuration is _required_, but decoders _can_ be configured in granular ways depending on the use-case and data.

 ## What Decoders are available?
-The [Google Analytics 4 Decoder](ga4/index.md) is now generally available.
-Signup to one of our plans [here](signup.md), for a single GA4 property, enterprise or agency plans.
-All plans feature a free trial period for evaluation.
+The [Google Analytics 4 Decoder](ga4/index.md) is in pre-launch with selected agencies and enterprises.
+Apply for access [here](https://forms.gle/qfFSthXr6d4gnD9dA).

 Additional decoders are also in development and are currently being used on a variety of internal and client projects.